secretstartups/handbook/content/handbook/solutions-architects/tools-and-resources/_index.md

 Both situations put customer production GitLab usage at risk if a trial is applied to the SaaS namespace.

 Instead, a customer should create a new namespace and trial there.
-We have put together some [rial guidelines](/handbook/solutions-architects/tools-and-resources/trial-guidelines/) in order to make the process as seamless as possible for customers.
+We have put together some [trial guidelines](/handbook/solutions-architects/tools-and-resources/trial-guidelines/) in order to make the process as seamless as possible for customers.

 ### Hands-on Workshops